 How long have people been proclaiming the end of libraries?
 How long have librarians been tossing around the word “relevant” as if it might hurt us?

 Personally, I believe that if libraries are doing their jobs they can never become irrelevant or obsolete.
 We provide access to information and expert research assistance.
-In public libraries (my professional and personal home) we also connect people with ideas, imagination, and community.
+We connect people with ideas, imagination, and community.
 These things are so basic to what it means to be human, and to have a good life, that libraries (or at least, what libraries do) should always be at the heart of things.

 Libraries will continue to innovate for information services, programming and outreach.
 We will explore new ways to meet people’s needs as their habits and attitudes toward information-seeking change, whether we meet them in person or electronically.
 Social media and online creativity tools let us engage directly with library users.
-We build stakeholding in the library by providing fun and enriching activities that speak directly to peoples’ interests and also bring them together across disparate backgrounds—again, whether in person or in the cloud.
-Innovative programming creates its own opportunities to fulfill the library’s mission, to reach underserved populations, and once again to demonstrate the library’s value.
+We build stake-holding in the library by providing meaningful and enriching activities that speak directly to peoples’ interests and also bring them together across disparate backgrounds—again, whether in person or in the cloud.
+Innovative programming creates its own opportunities to fulfill the library’s mission, to reach under-served populations, and once again to demonstrate the library’s value.